The Passion for Food Festival, Gothenburg, 28 February – 2 March 2014, Eriksbergshallen, Gothenburg

 At the exhibition you will find a selection of drinks, often presented as a complement to the food – wine, beer and champagne, but also new, exciting alcohol-free alternatives.
 Drink coupons for wine and beer tasting can be bought at the event.

-Do not miss the Taste Workshop, where you can participate in tastings and hear interesting talks on subjects such as wine, beer, champagne, chocolate, knives, and much more.
+Do not miss tastings and lectures, where you can participate in tasting wine, beer or spirits and hear interesting talks on subjects such as chocolate, knives, olive oils and much more.

 There will be a cook-off between four of Sweden’s top chefs, including the legendary Leif Mannerström from Gothenburg, who previously ran the Michelin-star restaurant Sjömagasinet.